michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0065.md

 - n: larceny of property having a value less than some amount (the amount varies by locale)
 - adj: contemptibly narrow in outlook
 ### Family
-petty: pettier, petties, pettiest, pettily, pettiness+;pettiness: pettinesses
+- petty: pettier, petties, pettiest, pettily, pettiness+
+- pettiness: pettinesses
 ### Examples
 - Its beauty and cultural significance deserve better than petty, partisan fights.
 - Coast Guard Petty Officer 1st Class Andrew Kendrick says the Apache helicopter based at nearby Ellington Field was carrying two people.